-When Ann Wanmer was born in 1788, in Pembury, Kent, England, her father, James Wanmer, was 29 and her mother, Mary Ann Sayers, was 29.
+When Ann Wanmer was born on 27 May 1788, in Pembury, Kent, England, United Kingdom, her father, James Wanmer, was 29 and her mother, Mary Ann Sayers, was 29.
 She married William H Taylor in 1818, in Lancashire, England.
 They were the parents of at least 1 son and 1 daughter.
 She lived in Leicester St Margaret, Leicestershire, England, United Kingdom for about 10 years.
-She died in 1859, in Leicester, Leicestershire, England, United Kingdom, at the age of 71, and was buried in Leicester, Leicestershire, England, United Kingdom.
+She died on 25 December 1859, at the age of 71, and was buried in Leicester, Leicestershire, England, United Kingdom.

 Do you know Ann?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account